emilyriederer/Rtistic/README.md

 - Edit the lines of code that provide the filepath for `css` and `footer` to the files you have defined
 - Pull up the documentation for `rmarkdown::html_document()`, learn about the other parameters you can pass in, and decide if there are any other changes that you want to make
 - Update the documentation to describe your theme

+#### Adding a favicon to your theme

+Favicons are the small icon that show up in the browser tab for a website or other HTML document.

+- Find an image you wish to use for your favicon.
+Small, square images of type `png`, `gif`, or `ico` work the best.
+- Save this image as `favicon.png` in `inst/rmarkdown/resources`.
+You will have to delete the image that is currently there (the `Rtistic` logo).
+- Open the R script that defines your HTML theme.
+If you followed the instructions about, it should be named `rmd-html-{theme}.R`
+- Find the section of your theme which begins `TODO FAVICON`
+- Follow the instructions commented in that section.
+In summary:
+  + Uncomment the boilerplate code that writes an HTML header pointing to your favicon
+  + Add `in_header = favicon_file` inside of `includes = rmarkdown::includes()`

 ### xaringan Theme Instructions